& management's discussion and analysis

 determining the qualifications, positive attributes and independence of Directors and for

-directors affirm that the remuneration paid to the Directors, Key Managerial Personnel,
+Your directors affirm that the remuneration paid to the Directors, Key Managerial

-Senior Management Personnel and other employees is as per the Nomination and Remuneration
+Personnel, Senior Management Personnel and other employees is as per the Nomination and

-Policy of your Company.
-The said policy is annexed herewith as 'Annexure C' forming
+Remuneration Policy of your Company.
+The said policy is available on the official website

 The Company has adopted a Policy on Prevention, Prohibition and Redressal of Sexual